 This is static friction!
-Here the object at rest is made to move conflicting the frictional force.
+Here the object at rest is made to move to conflict the frictional force.

 Static friction is the resistive force perceived in a body which is at rest.
 It is articulated as

 - static friction is Fs